Past Ten, Next Ten: Interview with Pat Jones

 If you're in the business of moving, managing, treating or conserving water on golf courses, you should contact me or your GCI rep to get your ad in the pipeline before June 15.

+submissions and took firsts for best 2-page+ article layout (Andrea Vagas), best original Web story (Marisa Palmieri) and best column (guess who).
+I'm delighted to say that Andrea also won best of show for her layout of our article, "Is Social Media Right for Your Career?"
+Very cool.
+The other magazines did well too and some companies like Deere and Syngenta took home a lot of hardware for creative ads and media relations campaigns.
 The problem is that after 20 years and a vast expansion of the number of categories ("Best Use of Editorial or Opinion in Video/DVD"????), there still aren't enough companies that take the time to enter and make the awards more competitive.
 A bunch of big and mid-sized companies need to join TOCA, participate in the meeting and enter their best stuff in the contest.
 I'm not saying the work that was honored wasn't great...but why not see where your marketing stuff stands versus others in the industry?

 But, far more important than the awards is the opportunity presented by the annual meeting.
 The great thing about the TOCA meeting is that editors and people who want to talk to editors are all in the same place and there's no trade show or busy conference agenda.
 We can actually all schmooze each other and get things done.
 I had five very productive side meetings and could have had more if I'd planned my time a little better.
 For the cost of one trip -- maybe $900 total -- I was able to do business, hear some great story ideas, attend a couple of interesting education events and even play some bad golf in the desert.